 Wildflowers are joyful reminders of the beauty that can be found in nature.
-Bringing wildflowers to your home is a great way to bring happiness or just add some visual appeal to your space.
+Bringing wildflowers to your home and surroundings is a great way to bring happiness or just add some visual appeal to your space.
 It's a bonus, but a vital bonus that growing wildflowers helps the bees and other pollinators in the process.
-Wildflowers can be grown from seeds or seed balls, such as Seedles.
-Seedles are fun sized seed balls that makes growing wildflowers simpler than ever.
-Essentially, just place them in a sunny, non-weedy environment, add water and you’ll have brilliant wildflowers growing at your home!
+Wildflowers can be grown from seeds or seed balls, such as Seedless.
+Seedles are fun sized seed balls that make growing wildflower seeds simpler than ever.
+Essentially, just place them in a sunny, non-weedy environment, add water and you’ll have brilliant wildflowers growing around your home!

-Growing wildflowers does take time and patience, but planting wildflowers can be simple if a few steps are followed:
+Growing wildflowers does take time and patience, butplanting wildflower seeds can be simple if a few steps are followed

-Picking a flower or mixture that will grow in your space is essential.
-Make sure you pick flowers that are native to your region and can grow in the space you have selected.
+Picking a wildflower or seed mix that will grow in your space is essential.
+Make sure you pick wildflower seeds that are native to your region and can grow in the space you have selected.
 This means taking into consideration sunlight, temperature, and soil in the area.

 The optimum planting time depends upon many factors like climate and average rainfall.
+Click here to read our article onwhen it is best to grow wildflowers.
 Generally, the best times to plant wildflower seeds are just after the final winter frost (early spring) or in the late fall at least 10 weeks before the first frost.
 In nature, many wildflower seeds drop in the fall months before the rain and then wildflower seeds remain dormant until they are sufficiently watered and outside temperatures have warmed enough for germination.

 In colder climates fall plantings can be done, but spring or early summer seeding is best.
 For a fall planting in a colder climate, it is recommended to plant 10 weeks before the first frost, to give them time to establish to survive the winter.
 Spring plantings should be done as soon as the risk of frost is gone and the planting area can be worked.
 Furthermore, early summer plantings can be done if rainfall patterns are anticipated or supplemental irrigation is available.

 Depending on which flowers were chosen, wildflowers can either be annuals or perennials.
-Perennial flowers will come back year after year, but the annuals just give one year of blooms.
+Perennial wildflowers will come back year after year, but the annuals just give one year of blooms.